-The good companies like to recognize and take care of their distributors that are working hard.
+Good companies like to recognize and take care of their distributors that are working hard.

-In the Forbes article, the author had recently spoken at the time of the article write up to a woman from San Diego named Vicki Martin about her experience with Rodan and Fields.
+In the Forbes article, the author had recently spoken at the time of the article write-up to a woman from San Diego named Vicki Martin about her experience with Rodan and Fields.

 Here was her take on her experience…

 “The decision to join Rodan + Fields Dermatologists came easily.
 Since 2008 the construction industry which I was previously in] has been hit hard by our economic downturn and my income has been greatly affected.
 We were working harder for less like many of our friends.
 Being part of Rodan + Fields Dermatologists is allowing me to work with highly educated people who share a passion for business and for teamwork.
-Building a recurring, residual income that grows month over month is going to give my husband and I the peace of mind and financial freedom that is so vitally important to our future.
+Building a recurring, residual income that grows month over month is going to give my husband and me the peace of mind and financial freedom that is so vitally important to our future.
 My skin looks better than ever.
 And, I get to work my job around the rest of my life instead of the other way around.”

 The author closes out by saying that the next time you meet someone that runs their own home-based business to give them a high five for taking their career and life into their own hand by becoming an entrepreneur.

-My Final Thoughts About The Worst Multi Level Marketing Companies
+My Final Thoughts About The Worst Multi-Level Marketing Companies

 My final thoughts are this.

-Use the list of red flag indicators that I have listed above to determine the difference quickly.
+Use the list of red-flag indicators that I have listed above to determine the difference quickly.

 Don’t get enticed in by only the money claims because starting your own legitimate business with the passion of ONLY making money is not what this business is all about.

-Just like having a normal brick and mortar type business, you need to have a good product to sell in order for your business to thrive and grow when getting involved with MLM.
+Just like having a normal brick-and-mortar type business, you need to have a good product to sell in order for your business to thrive and grow when getting involved with MLM.